jiangj-physchem/Atif/README.md

 ## Atif
 Atif is **an advanced theoretical tool for inhomogeneous fluids**.
-Atif can be used to study many kinds of fluids near an dielectric interface (**allow dielectric constant discontinuity**):
+Atif can be used to study many kinds of fluids near a dielectric interface (**allow dielectric constant discontinuity**):
 * hard sphere fluids with size symmetry/asymmetry
 * electrolytes including size symmetry/asymmetry and monovalent/multivalent ions
 * flexible and semiflexible uncharged/charged polymers (polyelectrolytes)